-As outlined in the PEA, 22 standard permits and requirements are necessary to start operations.
+As outlined in the PEA, there are several standard permits and requirements necessary to start operations.
 Two of these permits, including the MIA (which is the most significant permit), have been obtained.
-The remaining construction and operating permits should be obtained over the next two years, some before construction and the remainder before operations.
-Work related to these permits required before construction is planned for H2, 2019 and H1, 2020.
+The remaining construction and operating permits should be obtained over the next two years, some before construction and the remainder subsequently.
+Remaining work related to these permits required before construction is planned for Q4, 2019 and H1, 2020.
 Please refer to the news release dated July 18, 2019 for additional detail.